 This is why Florida classifies boating under the influence (BUI) as just as serious a crime as driving under the influence.
 Like DUIs, drinking and boating isn’t a crime, but operating a boat whilst over the legal limits is and brings severe penalties with it.

 At The Law Place, we know that you may not have known the laws around boating under the influence or been aware of how drunk you actually were, and we don’t think you should be facing life-changing consequences for a single mistake.
-Our criminal defense lawyers have over 75 years of combined experience in dealing with the Florida legal system and helping clients facing charges just like yours!
+Our North Port criminal defense lawyers have over 75 years of combined experience in dealing with the Florida legal system and helping clients facing charges just like yours!
 By enlisting our help, you can trust that skilled attorneys will be working on your case, building a strong defense, and fighting for the best possible outcome on your behalf.
 So, don’t hesitate!
 Contact The Law Place today to schedule a free consultation and receive valuable legal advice about what your best options are.

 Call us now at (941) 444-4444!